Learning in Mean Field Games: A Survey: Reinforcement learning algorithms

 It can be argued that the environment described in Fig.~\ref{fig:mfc-env} is not very realistic because in general, we cannot assume that an agent observes the mean field distribution.
 Indeed, this distribution corresponds to the regime with an infinite number of agents while in practice, the number of agents is always finite.
 One can thus replace the ``ideal'' \defi{McKean-Vlasov environment} by a more realistic \defi{finite-population environment}.
 The former can be viewed as an approximation of the latter.
 The quality of the approximation gets better as the number of agents $N$ in the environment increases.
 These two types of environments are discussed e.g. by~\citet{carmonalaurieretan2019linearpg}, in which the finite-population environment analysis benefits from the analysis of the McKean-Vlasov environment.
 The connection between RL for MFC and finite-agent problems has also been analyzed by~\citet{wang2020breaking,chen2021pessimism,li2021permutationmarl}.
+Furthermore, RL for continuous-time MFC has been investigated in~\cite{frikha2023actor}.
+Extensions to non-homogeneous populations have been considered in~\cite{mondal2022approximationheterogeneous,cui2023learningdecpo,cui2023multi,hu2023graphon}.

-Lastly, as in the MFG setting, for some MFC problems, it has been shows that observing the state of a single agent is sufficient to approximate the mean field distribution and learn the optimal behavior, see~\citet{angiulifouquelauriere2022unified,angiulifouquelauriere2021reinforcementhandbook}.
+Lastly, as in the MFG setting, for some MFC problems, it has been shown that observing the state of a single agent is sufficient to approximate the mean field distribution and learn the optimal behavior, see~\citet{angiulifouquelauriere2022unified,angiulifouquelauriere2021reinforcementhandbook,angiuli2023convergence}.